 Physical signs aren’t the only things to take note of, says Lindemann.
 Although it’s normal to experience something called “the baby blues,” where you experience mood swings in the week or two after giving birth, if these mood swings are severe, last beyond the first two weeks after birth, or are interfering with your ability to care for yourself or baby, you may be experiencing postpartum depression.

 If you are experiencing any troubling mental health issues postpartum, Lindemann encourages you to reach out to your healthcare provider ASAP for help.
 “I can’t emphasize enough that postpartum depression needs to be addressed as soon as possible,” he says.

 9 postpartum body changes you should know about

 There’s what the pregnancy books and your doctor tell you, and then there’s what it’s really like to be a postpartum parent.
 We caught up with nine parents who shared some of the more surprising and lesser-known postpartum symptoms:

 1. Holy night sweats!

-Night sweats are normal postpartum (blame those changing hormones again).
-But for some moms, they are quite severe.
+Night sweats are normal postpartum, but for some, they are quite severe.